National Adoption Day

 4. Encourage others to adopt children from foster care

 5. Build collaboration among local adoption agencies, courts, and advocacy organizations

 Need help planning your event?
-Visit the National Adoption Day website’s Tools for Event Planners for helpful resources including how to register your event, tips for organizing the day, how to involve the community, how to work with the media, and so much more!
+Visit the National Adoption Day website’s Tools for Event Planners for helpful resources including how to register your event, how to organize the day, how to involve the community, how to work with the media, and so much more!

 What have other local bar associations done to celebrate National Adoption Day?

-A yellow brick road leads families from the front door, through a rainbow arch of balloons, and into the Wizard of Oz themed courtrooms.
-Each judge is equipped with a magic pen, complete with a big feather and beads, to sign the adoption papers and volunteers dress up as their favorite characters from the movie.
-Donation levels are differentiated within the Wizard of Oz theme- Emerald being the largest donors, yellow bricks for middle donors, and lollipops for anything up to $500.
-Each child receives his or her own stuffed animal and an entire room in the courthouse is converted into a bookstore for the children to select their own book.
+A yellow brick road leads families from the front door through a rainbow arch of balloons, and into the Wizard of Oz-theme courtrooms.
+Each judge is equipped with a magic pen, complete with a big feather and beads, to sign the adoption papers, and volunteers dress up as their favorite characters from the movie.
+Donation levels are differentiated within the Wizard of Oz theme—Emerald being the largest donors, yellow bricks for middle donors, and lollipops for anything up to $500.
+Each child receives his or her own stuffed animal, and an entire room in the courthouse is converted into a bookstore for the children to select their own book.

-The Women’s Section of the Hidalgo County Bar annually hosts the Heart Gallery – a traveling exhibit that promotes awareness, understanding, and adoptions of children in the South Texas foster care program.
-The yearly exhibit includes portraits of children and siblings groups currently available for adoption.
-Visit the Heart Gallery of America website for more information.
+The Women’s Section of the Hidalgo County Bar annually hosts the Heart Gallery, a traveling exhibit that promotes awareness, understanding, and adoptions of children in the South Texas foster care program.
+The exhibit includes portraits of children and siblings groups currently available for adoption.
+Go to the Heart Gallery of America website for more information.

 Tarrant County Bar Association